 From its inception, this was a cooperative effort with local, state and federal agencies, national organizations such as the National Association of Drug Diversion Investigators (NADDI), nonprofit groups such as First Step and Families Against Addictive Drug Abuse (FAADA), the Medical Examiner's Office, the Department of Health, as well as physicians and pharmacists throughout Sarasota County.

 To keep controlled substances out of the wrong hands and provide a disposal method that is safe for the environment, the Sheriff's Office has installed permanent drop boxes at its north and south office locations.

-Community members can help by reporting anyone who might be obtaining, using or selling pharmaceutical drugs improperly.
+Community members can help by reporting anyone who might be selling illegal drugs or diverting legal prescription medication for illegal purposes.
 Click here to submit a tip.

 To contact the Sarasota County Sheriff's Office Pharmaceutical Diversion Investigative Unit, call 941.861.4963 or fax 941.861.4002.

 To learn about Sarasota County's Community Health Improvement Partnership (CHIP), including links to local substance abuse coalitions, click here.